kash-dotcom/VineFind/README.md

 1. **Dependency Installation**:Install Dependencies: Once the workspace is ready, open a new terminal within Codespaces and run pip install -r requirements.txt to install all necessary project dependencies.

-1.**Access Notebooks**: Open the jupyter_notebooks directory and select the desired notebook you wish to work with.
+1. **Access Notebooks**: Open the jupyter_notebooks directory and select the desired notebook you wish to work with.

 1. **Select Kernel**: Finally, click the kernel button within the notebook interface and choose "Python Environments" to ensure the correct environment is active.

 1. This project uses [Git LFS](https://git-lfs.github.com/) for large files.
 Please run `git lfs install` after cloning.

-*Note that the kernel says Python 3.11 as it inherits from the workspace, so it will be Python-3.11 as installed by Codespaces.
-To confirm this, you can use `! python --version` in a notebook code cell.*

 ## Cloud IDE Reminders